grapa-dev/grapa/README.md

 ### $thread
 Provides a thread library, cross functional with all platforms supported.

-Take caution on accessing shared resources from within a map or reduce or $thread or $net operation...esure thread safe by using lock/unlock (any variable can be used for lock/unlock).
+Take caution on accessing shared resources from within a map or reduce or $thread or $net operation...ensure thread safe by using lock/unlock (any variable can be used for lock/unlock).

 #### type()
 $thread